cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/items/item_creation.md

     ]
 },
 "use_action": {
-    "type": "cast_spell",       // Casts a spell based on ID, using item charges, or mana if the flag USE_PLAYER_ENERGY is on the item
+    "type": "cast_spell",       // Casts a spell based on ID using item charges or, if the flag USE_PLAYER_ENERGY is on the item, the energy source defined in the spell
     "spell_id": "magus_escape", // The ID of the spell to be casted "no_fail": true,            // Whether you can fail the cast "level": 10,                // The level its cast at